Irbesartan Recalled for Possible Cancer Risk

 Exposure to NDMA and NDEA can cause:

-If you or a loved one contracted liver, kidney, intestinal, stomach, or colon cancer after taking Irbesartan or Valsartan, please contact GoldenbergLaw, and leave the sleepless nights to us.
+If you or a loved one contracted liver cancer, stomach cancer, colorectal cancer, intestinal cancer, esophageal cancer, prostate cancer, pancreatic cancer, non-hodgkin’s lymphoma, leukemia, or multiple myeloma after taking Irbesartan or Valsartan, please contact GoldenbergLaw, and leave the sleepless nights to us.